 \subsection{Spatial and kinematic relationships between absorbers}

-We can explore the kinematic relationship between pairs of mock absorbers by looking at difference in line-of-sight velocity that occurs between \mgii\ and \ovi\ mock absorbers.
-Figure \ref{fig: DV} shows the relationship between the difference in column density weighted average line-of-sight velocity and the difference in line-of-sight distance between \mgii\ and \ovi\ absorber pairs.
+We can explore the kinematic relationship between pairs of mock absorbers by looking at difference in line of sight velocity that occurs between \mgii\ and \ovi\ mock absorbers.
+Figure \ref{fig: DV} shows the relationship between the difference in column density weighted average line of sight velocity and the difference in line of sight distance between \mgii\ and \ovi\ absorber pairs.
 Absorber pairs are limited to \mgii\ and \ovi\ mock absorbers along the same ray since we aim to model QSO sightlines through the CGM.
 However, if multiple \mgii\ and \ovi\ absorbers occur along a ray, all combinations of \mgii\ and \ovi\ pairs are considered.
 The number of absorber pairs that occur along our mock sightlines vary, but we keep consistent the total number of rays at each redshift for each halo at 400.
 All of the halos are combined to make each subplot in Figure \ref{fig: DV} as the structure and distribution of these ions across all of the previous figures show that they are in remarkable agreement.
 SALSA keeps track of the physical extent of each mock absorber along the ray and we compare the geometric midpoints (average of the of start and end points) of these mock absorbers to get the relative distance between mock absorber pairs.